christianalfoni/EmptyBox/cerebral/markdown/tcomb.md

   other: {a: 1}
 });

-// Any default input you want each action to receive.
+// Any servicesyou want each action to receive.
 In this
-// example we pass in superagent ajax library const defaultInput = {
+// example we pass in superagent ajax library const services = {
-  utils: {
   request: request
-  }
 };

 // instantiate the controller